cybertraining-dsc/fa20-523-327/project/project.md

 ## 5. Model

-The model being built for this project will be using Scikit-learn Decision Tree and Random Forest.
-Decision Tree can be used as a multiple regression with tree-like structure, since there are unlimited number of layers, decision tree can achieve a high accuracy and cause an overfitting problem.
-Random Forest will randomnly select samples and features to train different trees and averages the score of different trees therefore reducing overfitting [^3].
+The model built for this project will be using Scikit-learn Decision Tree and Random Forest.
+Decision Tree can be used as a multiple regression with a tree-like structure since there is an unlimited number of layers, the decision tree can achieve high accuracy and cause an overfitting problem.
+Random Forest will randomly select samples and features to train different trees and averages the score of different trees therefore reducing overfitting [^3].

-To begin model creation the 80/20, Train/Test Ratio, will be used to create the model.
+To begin model creation the 80/20, Train/Test Ratio will be used to create the model.
 In computing, the Pareto Principle is a safe and common approach for model creation[^5].
 To determine the accuracy of the model an explained variance score will be applied to determine accuracy.
-Explained variance is the measure of discrpenecy between a model and actual data [^6].
+Explained variance is the measure of discrepancy between a model and actual data [^6].
 The best possible score is 1.0 meaning there is a stronger strength of association.
 When creating the model it is important to check if there are highly correlated predictors in the model or else the possibility of multicollinearity can occur.
-To find highly correlated variables Pearon's correlation coefficient can be used.
+To find highly correlated variables Pearson's correlation coefficient can be used.
 Correlation coefficients are used to measure how strong a relationship is between two variables [^7].
-A value of one indicates a strong positive relationship whereas negative one indicates strong negative realtionship.
+A value of one indicates a strong positive relationship whereas a negative one indicates a strong negative relationship.

 ![Figure 3](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure3.png)

 **Figure 3:** Pearson's Correlation Graph

-When looking at the model it is clear there is high correlation between likes, dislikes, category_id, and comment_count.
+When looking at the model it is clear there is a high correlation between likes, dislikes, category_id, and comment_count.
 Assuming the rest of the labels were not necessary or are not optimal the first decision tree and random forest model created consists of the labels likes, dislikes, and comment_count.
-After scoring the explained variance score the model fell just short of .9.
+After scoring the explained variance score the model fell scores around .9.

 After going through combinations of labels, when the models had every label it produced the highest explained variance score of around .95.
 This is a good result and could mean the models created are very accurate.
 For the visualization, Figure 4 illustrates the relationship between predicted and actual values for views.
-When examining the image the predicted values are nearly overlapping the actualy values.
-Several discrepencies shown in the image are an over prediction early within the model and near the end.
+When examining the image the predicted values are nearly overlapping the actual values.
+Several discrepancies shown in the image are an over-prediction early within the model and near the end.
 Although there are over predictions it still closely follows actual values.

 ![Figure 4](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure1.png)